It came out of nowhere

 It came out of nowhere, really.
 A simple idea – maybe too simple, I had thought.
-Each day, I was to note down a single artwork, so to accumulate a list of reference stretching through time, tracing my perilous patterns of artistic attention.
+Each day, I was to note down a single artwork, so to accumulate a list of reference stretching through time, tracing my perilous patterns of artistic affinity.
 After three careful daily entries came the news of my mother’s cancer.
 The days following the news were a rush and blur of paperwork and appointments before she entered the hospital, where she remained for X amount of days.
 The making of the list continued, continues.
 It is of the brain, the right hemisphere, frontal lobe, extant.

 My mother is not someone I have ever been able to talk to all that much about art or literature or the work I am trying to do.
 Yet, the daily marginal markers of her improvement at the hospital have begun to be measured in some way, I notice, by her appetite and ability to experience the listening of music, the viewing of photographs – maybe even the reading of a small, slim book, with time.
 She holds it in her hands.
 This is what comes after reaching out to touch the ones she loves, meeting their eyes, recalling their names.
 She will get there, I’m sure.